alexanderchoban/resume/Resume.md

 </div>

 ## Overview
 Alexander is a robust full stack software engineer and technical lead with a strong work ethic and over ten years of experience applying technology to business needs.
-He has an extremely wide variety of skills including React, javascript, CSS, docker, C#, business analysis, database management, server administration, and project management.
+He has an extremely wide variety of skills including React, Javascript, CSS, Docker, C#, business analysis, database management, server administration, and project management.
 Alexander has a long history of automating processes, providing solutions, developing ecommerce platforms, and building custom applications.
 On top of Alexander’s technical prowess, he also has the business acumen and communication skills to work well with others.
 He has worked with clients to develop and document business requirements in addition to leading and mentoring programmers while working on large and small-scale projects.
 This mix of technical knowledge, ability to provide solutions, and excellent people skills makes Alexander a star player on any technical team.

 ## Technical Skills
 * **Development:** React, Javascript, CSS, Redux-Saga, React Material-UI, Jest, Enzyme, JQuery, Docker, Git, Prettier, Eslint, ASP.NET C#, HTML, Bootstrap, &amp; PHP